THE JOHN BEN SNOW FOUNDATION & MEMORIAL TRUST

 About The Memorial Trust

 In 1975, two years after his death, The John Ben Snow Memorial Trust was established in New York.
 The four original trustees were a member of the Snow family, a lawyer, a publishing associate and a corporate trustee, the Irving Trust Company, now BNY Mellow N.A..
-All were close to the donor and aware of his beliefs, values and ideals.
-The individuals named as trustees and their successors were empowered to grant funds for educational, scientific and humanitarian purposes to qualified organizations.
-The John Ben Snow Memorial Trust strategically focuses funding within specific geographic regions of the United States.
+The current Trustees continue this legacy being well aware of the donor and his beliefs, values and ideals.
+The John Ben Snow Memorial Trust strategically focuses funding within specific geographic regions of the United States across a range of program areas.
 They meet once a year, usually in June.